davehasacat/airflow-stocks-elt/README.md

 #### Pipeline Architecture Diagram
 <img width="2057" height="245" alt="stocks_elt_pipeline" src="https://github.com/user-attachments/assets/c1a5e29b-8c1b-4c8b-a9a7-d2a93e46b1fc" />

-1. **`ingest_stocks`**: Extracts daily data from the Alpha Vantage API, lands the raw JSON file in Minio object storage, and then automatically triggers the `load_stocks_from_minio` DAG.
+1. **`stocks_polygon_ingest`**: Extracts daily data from the polygon.io API, lands the raw JSON file in Minio object storage, and then automatically triggers the `stocks_polygon_load` DAG.
-2. **`load_stocks_from_minio`**: Waits for the file to appear in Minio, parses the raw JSON, loads it into a raw table in the Postgres data warehouse, runs a data quality check, and then automatically triggers the `dbt_run_models` DAG.
+2. **`stocks_polygon_load`**: Waits for the file to appear in Minio, parses the raw JSON, loads it into a raw table in the Postgres data warehouse, runs a data quality check, and then automatically triggers the `dbt_run_models` DAG.
 3. **`dbt_run_models`**: Runs the dbt models to transform the raw data into clean, analytics-ready tables (views).

 ### Proof of Success